What Are the Requirements for Becoming a Lawyer?

 - Political Science

-Prospective lawyers should focus on doing well academically as an undergraduate, and only start focusing on your law school goals towards the end of your junior year in college.
+Prospective lawyers should focus on doing well academically as an undergraduate, and only start focusing on your graduate degree and law school goals towards the end of your junior year in college.
 Then, you can start thinking about when you’d like to take the Law School Admissions Test (LSAT).

 Learn about our Law programs at Alliant today!